cvszusparkle/AAS-DCL_FSS/README.md

 # AAS-DCL
-Dual Contrastive Learning with Anatomical Auxiliary Supervision for Few-shot Medical Image Segmentation [ECCV'22]
+paper -- "**Dual Contrastive Learning with Anatomical Auxiliary Supervision for Few-shot Medical Image Segmentation**"
 More contents will be added later.

 # Requirements